 My first forays into teaching were as a TA for two summer field programs in geology, through the University of Georgia (Interdisciplinary Field Program and Field School).
 During my time in Hawaii, I also taught two sections of GG101 lab and developed in-class experiments for the GG300 Volcanology course.
-To build on these past experiences, I will be taking a teaching seminar at Brown this fall, and I look forward to learning new ways to communicate science and become a more effective teacher.
+To build on these past experiences, I completed a teaching seminar course at Brown in Fall 2018.
+I look forward to continued learning about new ways to communicate science and become a more effective teacher.
 I’ve also become involved with DEEPs STEP, an effort by our department at Brown to engage with K-12 teachers and students at local Providence schools.
 We design and teach lesson plans that feed into the goal of fully implementing the Next Generation Science Standards recently adopted by Rhode Island.

 A group of students from my 101L class, on a field trip to Big Island, HI (I’m in my typical field tie-dye).
 They had a great time exploring pāhoehoe flows, lava tubes, the glow from Kīlauea’s summit lava lake, and petroglyphs carved by early Hawaiians.